heejinssss/ai-agent-dev/README.md

 # ai-agent-dev
-This is a repository for recodring my learnging course about AI Agent.
+This is a repository for recodring my learning course about AI Agent.